IRS Form 8959 Instructions

 Line 22: Additional Medicare Tax withholding on Medicare wages

 Subtract Line 21 from Line 19.
 If this number is zero or negative, enter ‘0.’
-This represents additional Medicare tax withholding.
+This represents additional withholding for Medicare tax.

 Line 23: Additional Medicare Tax withholding on RRTA compensation